-I think they're surprise was more of just being shocked that he was capable of stabbing his friend in the back.
+I think their surprise was more of just being shocked that he was capable of stabbing his friend in the back.

 This troper has managed to avoid the films, but in the stage productions I've seen, they're typically depicted as the best of friends, and it's not so much "someone's gotta stop Jesus" as it is "Dude, you're in way over your head!"